Window Films Market Size and Share

 Window films are a glass treatment put on windows and other glass surfaces to reduce the amount of solar heat transmitted through the glass.
 By minimizing heat, window film can reduce HVAC costs and increase comfort in cars, homes, offices, etc.

-The global window film market is segmented by type, end-user industry, and geography.
-By type, the market is segmented into UV-blocking films, decorative films, safety and security films, privacy films, insulating films, and other types (carbon window tint, clear films, etc.).
-By end-user industry, the market is segmented into automotive, building and construction, and marine.
-The report also covers the market size and forecasts for the window films market in 27 countries across major regions.
+The window films market is segmented by type, end-user industry, and geography.
+By type, the market is segmented into solar-control and UV-blocking films, decorative films, safety and security films, privacy films, insulating/low-E films, and others.
+By end-user industry, the market is segmented into automotive, building and construction, marine, aerospace, and others.
+The report also covers the market size and forecasts for the market in 22 countries across major regions.
 For each segment, the market sizing and forecasts are done based on value (USD).

 By Type